- Our Philosophy

 You’ve found the perfect home, your Dream Home.
 Once you decide to purchase your home you’re emotionally attached to it.
 After all, it’s perfect, right?

 Then comes the home inspection, one objective of which is to find defects in your Dream Home.
 All homes have defects so we will find some; count on it.

 At Dream Home Consultants, we understand that finding defects in your Dream Home can be troubling.
 That is why we use our professionalism, experience, knowledge, and independence to find major defects and help you put them into perspective.

 We hope that we find no major defects in your Dream Home.
 If we do, you will probably wish to address them with the seller before you close on the home.
 Most defects we find are minor, and you may wish to address them after closing, or monitor them for future action.
 We will work with you, and with the agents and the sellers, to determine what is fair and reasonable.

 Thank you for visiting our website.
 Please invest a few minutes to learn more about us and our services.
-When you consider our extensive experience and knowledge of construction and building codes, our thoroughness and attention to detail, and our professionalism and commitment to client service, we hope you will agree that Dream Home Consultants is the best inspection value in the Triangle.
+When you consider our extensive experience and knowledge of construction and building codes, our thoroughness and attention to detail, and our professionalism and commitment to client service, we hope you will agree that Dream Home Consultants is the best inspection value in Northeast Florida.

 What are Home Inspections?

 A home inspection is an observation of specific readily accessible and observable systems and components as they exist in the home during the inspection.
 The objective of a home inspection is to identify most major defects that require immediate major repair.
 We may report minor defects that we encounter during our inspection, but we focus our efforts on finding major defects that may cost you a significant amount of money and time, or that may present a significant safety hazard.